NorthStarUAS/rc-flight-legacy/README-beaglebone.md

 Ethernet setup.

-- Note 1: enabling eth0 can generate some gps interference close to the beaglebone, so use caution and sufficent antenna separation if your use case requires this.)
+- Note 1: enabling eth0 can generate some gps interference close to the beaglebone, so use caution and sufficient antenna separation if your use case requires this.)
 - Note 2: enabling eth0 without it plugged in can introduce extra boot delays.